bsd/bsd-custom-donate-jekyll/_posts/2013-10-10-default-config.md

 #additional text sections
+recurring-section-title: Recurring Contribution <span>(Optional)</span>
-recurring-intro: Our patients need your help all year round.
-Become a recurring donor.
+recurring-intro: We need your help all year round.
+Become a recurring donor to make an automatic donation every month.
-recurring-label: Make This A Recurring Contribution (Optional)
+recurring-label: Please Make This A Recurring Contribution <span>(Optional)</span>

 #in honor-of
 in-honor-of-section: false
+in-honor-of-section-title: Honor Someone with Your Contribution <span>(Optional)</span>
 in-honor-of-section-intro: "If you would like to make your gift in honor or in memory of someone, please fill out the form below.
 To send a notification of your thoughtful gift, please enter the recipient's contact information."

 #creditcards accepted